Freelancer-Protocol/docs/howitworks.md

 1. To enable gradual commitment (of time for the freelancer and money for the client)
 2. So that the freelancer is paid on time and with 100% certainty
-3. So that the client knows they will only pay if the deliverable is sent on time
+3. So that the client is free to cancel a late project

 <!-- ### Why do you hold funds?